 - It usually manifests early in the course of cryoglobulinaemia (within the first five years).

-- Renal disease is an indication to treat cryoglobulinaemia aggressively, as failure to do so can mean that renal failure is the end result.
+- Renal disease is an indication to treat cryoglobulinaemia aggressively, as failure to do so can mean that end-stage kidney disease (ESKD) is the end result.

 - Treatment is through systemic immunosuppression using corticosteroids ± azathioprine or cyclophosphamide.